untitaker/hyperlink/README.md

   Markdown files, `hyperlink` can try to find the original broken link by fuzzy-matching the content around it.
 See the [`--sources` option](#options).

 * Supports traversing file-system paths only, no arbitrary URLs.

-  * No support for the [`<base>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/base) tag.

-  * [No support for external links.](https://github.com/untitaker/hyperlink/issues/5) It does not know how to speak HTTP.
+Hyperlink does not know how to make network calls.

-  * Even if you don't have a static site, you can put hyperlink to work by first downloading the entire website using e.g.
-    [suckit](https://github.com/Skallwar/suckit).
-In certain cases this is
-    faster than other tools too.
+  However, hyperlink does have tools to [extract external links](#external-links).

 * Does not honor `robots.txt`.
 A broken link is still broken for users even if not indexed by Google.